secureworks/BETTER/docs/schema.rst

        shellcode-detect

        policy-violation
-     - Same as what is/would be found in the ``classtype`` rule keyword.
-Defined to help provide legacy compatibility mapping.
+     - **Same as what is/would be found in the 'classtype' rule keyword.** Defined to help provide legacy compatibility mapping.

        `<https://suricata.readthedocs.io/en/latest/rules/meta.html?highlight=classification%20keyword#classtype>`__